Xqhare/ilmarinen/README.md

 # Ilmarinen: Random Name and Concept Generation

-Ilmarinen is an intermediate-level Rust library designed to provide a convinient and efficient way to generate random names and concepts for various purposes, including but not limited to:
+Ilmarinen is an intermediate-level Rust library designed to provide a convinient, lightweigt and maintainable way to generate random names and concepts for various purposes, including but not limited to:

 - Game Development (names for characters, locations and more)
 - Writing (creating fictional elements, currencies, empires and more)